aimms/documentation/webui/page-manager.rst

 .. note::

 	* Sidepanels appear in the same order from top to bottom as they appear in the data of the string parameter.
-	* If you enter the wrong pageId, then the sidepanel tab will not be shown.
+	* If you enter an incorrect pageId, then the corresponding sidepanel tab will not be shown.

 Configuring the string parameter on respective pages
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 In the WebUI, navigate to the respective page.
-In the page settings you will see Sidepanel Settings.
+In the Page Settings you can locate the Sidepanel Settings option:

 .. image:: images/SP_configuresidepanel.png
 			:align: center